 How to look great in jeans depends on what flatters your figure.
 Don't confuse well-fitting with super-tight.
 If they are obviously tight, it may start to look like you're trying to be a teenager.
 Remember that at 50, it should look like you know better.

 If you choose jeans with a really high waist and peg legs, then you definitely won't look that good.
 Un-tailored denim pants or a baggy look has the tendency to hang off of your figure and appear too loose making you look lousy.

-Go for Jeans That Perfectly Fit
+1) Find Jeans That Fit Perfectly

 This is the most overlooked feature that makes your pants too loose or too tight.
 The wrong rise typically creates a gap at the back that can show your underwear when you sit down or bend.
 It can also sag a lot of excess fabric in the booty section that looks like you borrowed the pants.